coreybigboi/dndGrug/Session7_12-05-2024/grug.md

 - Sincerity: no use for pretending.

 ### Bonds

 - I worked the land, I love the land, I will protect the land.

 ### Flaws

-- Impulsive
+- Impulsive.

-- Does not think about the long term
+- Does not think about the long term.

+---

 ## Stats